libpfasst/LibPFASST/docs/source/tutorial.rst

        !>  Set the size of the data on this level (here just one) call pf_level_set_size(pf,l,[1])
     end do

+The abstract type defining a level must be extended with spatial restriction and interpolation operators (in this example, these are the identity operators).
+This is done in the file ``src/level.f90``.
+Next, the encapsulation of the data type must be specified by assigning its factory.
+In this example, the data type 'ndarray' provided by LibPFASST and corresponding to an N-dimensional array is used.
+In the next Tutorial, a local encapsulation will be demonstrated.
+Third, the abstract sweeper type must be extended and assigned to the level.
+This is done in the file ``src/sweeper.f90`` discussed below.
+Finally, the level type carries a one-dimensional integer array to carry information about the size of the data.
+This array must be set, and here the size is simply a one-dimensional array of length 1.

 The local sweeper type needs to define functions to evaluate each term in the IMEX splitting and